-&lt;sup>214 653 F 3d 976 (9th Cir.
-2011).
+&lt;sup>214 653 F 3d 976 (9th Cir, 2011).

-The Washington Declaration on Intellectual Property and the Public Interest 2011 has emphasised the need to check the excesses of intellectual property enforcement.
-216 It has noted: 'The maximalist intellectual property agenda includes a push at all levels for stronger enforcement - in courts, on the street, at borders, and now on the Internet.
+The Washington Declaration on Intellectual Property and the Public Interest 2011 has emphasised the need to check the excesses of intellectual property agenda includes a push at all levels for stronger enforcement - in courts, on the street, at borders, and now on the Internet.
 The Declaration stressed the need to 'ensure that legal penalties, processes, and remedies are reasonable and proportional to the acts of infringement they target'.
-218 It warned of the need to 'ensure that public authorities retain and exercise rigorous oversight of critical enforcement functions, including policing, criminal enforcement and ultimate legal judgments.
-219
+It warned of the need to 'ensure that public authorities retain and exercise rigorous oversight of critical enforcement functions, including policing, criminal enforcement and ultimate legal judgments.'